APH93/NeoGlow_PrivacyPolicy.md/marketing.md

 ## Best Experience

 NeoGlow works best on the main desktop.
-Some fullscreen apps may block the projection because of normal macOS windowing behavior.
+Some fullscreen apps may block the projection.

 ## Privacy